Bible and coffee

 How Can I Encourage You?

 If you’re struggling to have a quiet time, I’d love to encourage you.
 (See “11 Tips for a Quality Quiet Time.”)
-There are lots of resources on this website.
+There are lots of resources on my website.
 And I lead a Bible reading group on Facebook that is a wonderful place for encouragement, learning, and community.

 What ‘s your biggest struggle in having a regular time with God?